Malaysia reverses controversial move to set guidelines for Muslims attending non-Muslim events

 “That’s a very important decision by the Cabinet,” he added, as quoted by news outlet The Star.

-Federation of Chinese Associations Malaysia (Huazong) president T.C Goh said the proposed guidelines would have significant impact on the non-Muslim community.
+Federation of Chinese Associations Malaysia (Huazong) president TC Goh said the proposed guidelines would have a significant impact on the non-Muslim community.

 "Such proposals, especially those involving racial and religious sensitivities, should not be unilaterally announced by departments or agencies, as this risks public uproar," said Goh, as quoted by The Star.